iterative/dvc.org/static/docs/get-started/configure.md

 # Configure

 Once you install DVC, you will be able to start using it (in its local setup) immediately.

-However, you can proceed to configure DVC.
-Most likely you need to setup at least a remote storage to preserve and share your data.
+However, a remote storage (or remote) should be set up if you need to share data outside of a local environment.

-As of this version, DVC supports six types of data storage (remotes):
+As of this version, DVC supports six types of remotes:

 * `local` - Local directory
 * `s3` - Amazon Simple Storage Service